homeslicesolutions-zz/backbone-controller/README.md

 // Execute
 var styleModule = new StyleModule();
 styleModule.start();
-// Will alert three times "New item in closet!"
+// Will alert the data back and then three times "New item in closet!"

 ```